cs1302uga/cs1302-tutorials/visibility/protected.rst

 The official definition is nuanced because it requires us to understand what it means by "code that is responsible for the implementation of that object."
-Some details are provided in |jls11_6_6_2_1|_; however, we find the way they are presented to be a little too technical.
+Some details are provided in |jls11_6_6_2_1|_; however, we find the way they are presented there to be a little too technical.
 Here is a more digestible summary of the requirement:

 .. epigraph::